Home . . Patients and Visitors . . Surgical Services

 - A relative or friend is welcome to stay with you until you are on your way to the operating room.

 When you arrive in your room

-- You will be asked to change into a hospital gown.
+- You will be taken to a room close to the operating room and will be asked to change into a hospital gown.

 - A lab tech may come to your room to take a blood sample.

 - You may be given pills to take with a small amount of water.
 These medications are to prevent nausea after surgery, and to help you relax before anesthesia.

 - Your nurse will teach you what to expect following your surgery.
 Please feel free to ask any questions.